aws-samples/amazon-cloudwatch-monitor-for-sap-hana/README.md

 This solution is licensed under the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](.LICENSE).

-This solution requires the [SAP HANA Client for Node.js](https://www.npmjs.com/package/@sap/hana-client) from SAP SE.
+It requires the [SAP HANA Client for Node.js](https://www.npmjs.com/package/@sap/hana-client) from SAP SE.

 All rights reserved.